Which carpet style to choose?

 Cut Pile Plush

-Plush is a level-cut pile that has a smooth and even upright finish, with a formal look.
-It tends to show footprints and vacuuming trails.
+Plush carpets have a level-cut pile that has a smooth and even upright finish.
+This provides a formal look with a luxurious feel underfoot.
+It tends to show footprints and vacuuming trails more prominently.

 Cut Pile Twist